2007–08 ISU Grand Prix of Figure Skating: Medal summary

+Medal standings

 Points

 After the final event, the NHK Trophy, the six skaters/teams with the most points advanced to the Grand Prix Final.
 The point system was as follows:

 If a pairs team competed in more than two events, the teams who scored below them in their non-scoring competition did not automatically move up in gaining points.
 For example, if Team A placed second below Team B, and it was Team B's non-scoring event, Team A still earned 13 points, not 15.

 Skaters were required to compete in two events in order to qualify for the Final.

 Final points

 Skaters in bold qualified for the Grand Prix Final.

 Prize money

 The total prize money is $180,000 per individual event and $272,000 for the Final.
 All amounts are in U.S. dollars.
 Pairs and dance teams split the money.
 The breakdown is as follows: